AdobeDocs/commerce-learn.en/help/back-office-integrations/source-code-organization.md

 ## Audience

 * Developers who want to understand how the source code is organized into key folders such as `actions` and `scripts`.
-* Learn about the 'actions' folder contains subfolders like `ingestion` and` webhook` that contain essential code for handling events and tracking deployments.
+* Learn about the `actions` folder contains subfolders like `ingestion` and` webhook` that contain essential code for handling events and tracking deployments.
 * Developers who want to learn about the `actions` folder that includes folders for entities like `customer`, `order`, `product`, and `stock`.

 ## Video Content